Slurm and Container Basics

 Why Shared Storage Matters

-hpc-compose prepare can run before the Slurm job starts, but services run later on compute nodes.
-That means the resolved runtime cache must be visible from both places.
-You can set it in project settings:
+hpc-compose prepare can run before the Slurm job starts, but services run later on compute nodes, so the resolved runtime cache must be visible from both places.
+For why the cache must live on shared storage and the operational cache configuration, see Execution Model and Cache Management.

 The same rule applies to host paths mounted through volumes: the compute node must be able to read the path when the service starts.